scriptrdotio/eurotech_simpleapp/documentation/overview.md

 ## Description

-This a simple dashboard application that monitors metrics sent by devices installed on buses.
+This a simple dashboard application that monitors metrics sent by **Eurotech** devices installed on buses.

-As you will read it in more details in [running the application](./running_the_application.md), you can actually simulate the device by resorting to Eurotech's simulator mimics.
+As you will read it in more details in [running the application](./running_the_application.md), you can actually simulate the device by resorting to **Eurotech's simulator**.
 The latter publishes data to a eurotech Everyware mqtt topic.
 Two types of events are published by the simulator:
 - location and speed data, published while the bus is moving
 - bus load data (passengers getting off, getting on, current number of passengers), published while the bus is stopped.